kanbon/.github/profile/jobs/backend-developer.md

 ## **Pay & Perks**

+🌍 **100% Remote**: Work from anywhere in the world with a flexible schedule.
 💰 **Freelance Rate**: Competitive but startup-friendly (**€20–25/hour**, negotiable).
 🛠️ **AI Access**: All the tools you need to maximize your efficiency and creativity.
 🎮 **Meta Quest 3**: Dive into VR collaboration when you want to elevate team brainstorming sessions.